rpuntaie/remdups/README.rst

 Windows:
-    A gave it a try on Windows, but ran into problems due to `Python Issue 1602 <http://bugs.python.org/issue1602>`_.
+    A gave it a try on Windows Cmd, but ran into problems due to `Python Issue 1602 <http://bugs.python.org/issue1602>`_.
     So for file names with encodings falling into this issue it won't work.